uio-bmi/dagsim/docs/_sources/tutorials.rst.txt

 Tutorials
 ==========

-This page provides an overview of tutorials on how to get started using DagSim
+This page provides an overview of tutorials on how to use DagSim

 .. toctree::
   :maxdepth: 1